libts/tslib/README.md

       EnvironmentFile=/etc/ts.env
       ExecStart=/usr/bin/ts_uinput -d

 Adjust the paths.
-They could as well be in `/usr/local/` too. and
+They could as well be in `/usr/local/` too.

-      #systemctl enable ts_uinput

-will enable it permanently.

 ### other operating systems
 There is no tool that we know of that reads tslib samples and uses the